Additional Voluntary Contributions

 - You wish to maximise the income tax relief available on your contributions (subject to your overall age related % limit).

 - If you are currently paying into a company pension scheme then you are entitled to take out an AVC.
-Subject to certain age related limits, your AVC contributions will receive the same tax relief as your contributions to your employer’s main scheme.
+Subject to certain age related limits, your AVC contributions will receive the same tax relief as your employee contributions to your employer’s main scheme.

 - If your employer’s pension scheme does not facilitate AVCs, you may set up your own individually owned PRSA and pay your AVCs into this.
 This is known as an AVC PRSA.